refracc-phd/planning-formalisms/README.md

 # LEARNS: Learning Enhancement and Recognition Navigation System

-## Description

-This project is an implementation of an intelligent tutoring system in PDDL, which is intended to aid students in secondary education - who may or may not have additional support requirements - through their education by recognising any learning preferences or support requirements they may have.

-Both the continuous and discrete domain are encoded to handle the same 10 problems ($p_0$ - $p_9$) containing one student in $p_0$ and increases by one student at a time, giving us 10 students in $p_9$.
-Each student takes 5 distinct courses and there is a $25\%$ chance that the student has an additional support need, and a mutually exclusive $70\%$ chance of the student having a specific learning preference.
-Planning learning paths for students requires the initial step of creating a framework, which is one that contains 36 weeks.
-There are 32 weeks for learning, and 4 weeks for students to be assessed by means of unit tests.
-There are also a number of variables to consider, such as a student (`?s`), the course they are sitting (`?c`), the level of the course (`?l`), what grade they are expected to achieve in a given course (`?g`), what week they are currently on (`?w`), what unit they are completing (`?u`), what extracurricular activity they are doing (`?e`), what learning strategy they prefer (`?t`), and what support requirements they may have (`?r`).
-These variables are used to aid in the guidance of students through this learning recognition system.
+This project implements an intelligent tutoring system in PDDL, aiming to assist secondary education students in their learning journey by identifying their learning preferences and support needs.
+Both continuous and discrete domains handle 10 problems ($p_0$ -- $p_9$), with each problem accommodating one additional student, leading to 10 students in $p_9$.
+Every student enrolls in 5 distinct courses, with a 25% chance of needing additional support and a mutually exclusive 70% chance of having a specific learning preference.
+Planning learning paths starts with creating a 36-week framework, comprising 32 weeks for learning and 4 weeks for unit test assessments.
+Various variables, including student (?s), course (?c), course level (?l), expected grade (?g), current week (?w), unit (?u), extracurricular activity (?e), preferred learning strategy (?t), and support requirements (?r), guide students through the system.
+Additionally, the system accommodates group extracurricular classes, determined by the (study-group ?c ?l) predicate, to benefit students collectively.

-This system also takes into account that the extracurricular classes can be done in a group manner, which is determined to be beneficial to the students and can be determined by the `(study-group ?c ?l)` predicate - which is made explicit in the problem directories.

 ## Table of Contents